RyoyaToba/kakeibo-API/README.md

 ## Description

 This repository was created for learning the Go programming language.
-It implements a simple API using [Gin](https://gin-gonic.com/ja/docs/).
+It implements a simple API using [Gin Framework](https://gin-gonic.com/ja/docs/).

 I will implement using tools like Docker and Docker Compose, as well as the layered architecture of Go.